 Need other medication to give dog relief

 So, the flea pill product line was ready for something better.
-In the past few years a new flea pill has emerged: Comfortis.
+Eventually, a new flea pill emerged: Comfortis.

 The downside of Comfortis is that you can only get it from your vet via a prescription.
 So if your dog is not up to date in its vaccinations and yearly vet visits, then you will not be able to get the product.

 Pros and Cons of Comfortis